030 Numerical Computing with NumPy#

 The ndarray

 has various properties that we can access.
-The most import are shape
+The most important are shape

 , size